CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-wizards-companion.md

 #### Annotation 6

-_If an action requires an entity to be discarded as a condition for the actions main effect, that entity must be discarded when the action is declared; this is considered synonymous with the actions declaration, i.e., it is not a separate action._
+_If an action requires an entity to be discarded as a condition for the action's main effect, that entity must be discarded when the action is declared; this is considered synonymous with the actions declaration, i.e., it is not a separate action._

 #### Annotation 7